LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Method: LNS2+RL

 Our reward structure is shown in Table \ref{table:reward}.
-To expedite task completion, agents currently off-goal are penalized at each step, with its magnitude scaling up according to the task's difficulty within the curriculum learning framework (refer Section \ref{sec: training} for details).
-Agents receive an extra penalty if the current timestep exceeds the maximum length of $\hat{P}$.
+To expedite task completion, agents currently off-goal are penalized at each step, with its magnitude scaling up according to the task's difficulty within the curriculum learning framework (refer to ``Training process`` subsection for details).
+Agents receive an extra penalty if the current timestep exceeds the maximum length of the current $\hat{P}$.
 Additionally, to foster exploration and learn effective policies, agents are penalized for revisiting their previous timestep's location.
-Furthermore, we employ reward shaping based on the distance from the goal to guide learning while preserving the invariance of the optimal policy \cite{ng1999policy}.
+Furthermore, we employ reward shaping based on the distance from the goal to guide learning while preserving the invariance of the optimal policy.

-\subsection{Network structure}
+\subsubsection{Network Structure}

-Figure~\ref{fig:net} illustrates the network architecture of our MARL model, encompassing three primary components: memory encoder, observation encoder, and output heads.
+Figure~\ref{fig:net} illustrates the network architecture of our MARL model.
 Given our assumption of a homogeneous team, we rely on weight sharing across all agents, enabling the model to scale effectively with the number of agents during evaluation.

 Understanding the underlying dynamics of the environment is crucial in PMDO tasks.
-Therefore, in addition to utilizing occupied duration map, blank duration map, future trajectory maps, and predicted trajectory maps to capture future temporal information, we incorporate observations from the past three time steps as input to the neural network to provide a more comprehensive understanding of how the environment changes over time.
-The aggregated observation first passes through a Convolutional Long Short-Term Memory (ConvLSTM)~\cite{shi2015convolutional} unit capable of capturing spatial and temporal relationships and then concatenates (Cat) its last hidden state with the current observation $o_t^i$.
-The concatenated data then goes through an observation encoder with two ResNet blocks~\cite{he2016deep}, followed by an average pooling and Layer Normalization (LN) to produce a one-dimensional feature vector.
-In parallel, the eight-element vector $v_t^i$ is processed through a Fully Connected (FC) layer, accompanied by two LN.
-The processed inputs are then concatenated and passed through two FC layers equipped with a residual shortcut, followed by a LN, and ultimately fed into a Long Short-Term Memory (LSTM) cell.
-The LSTM's output is further processed by a FC layer, producing a vector $\dot{o}_t^i$ for imitation learning.
+Therefore, we additionally incorporate observations from the past three time steps as input to provide a more comprehensive understanding of how the environment changes over time.
+The aggregated observation first passes through a Convolutional Long Short-Term Memory (ConvLSTM)~\cite{shi2015convolutional} unit capable of capturing spatial and temporal relationships and then concatenates its last hidden state with the current observation $o_t^i$.
+The concatenated data and the eight-element vector $v_t^i$ are processed through multiple neural network layers to generate a vector $\dot{o}_t^i$ for imitation learning and a predicted state value.
 Subsequently, $\dot{o}_t^i$ passes through a softmax activation to derive the agent's policy and a sigmoid activation to yield a vector $\ddot{o}_t^i$ for supervised invalid action loss.
-Another FC layer also utilizes the LSTM's output as input to generate the predicted state value.